Dan-Patterson/geonumeracy/docs/side.md

        [  0.00,  10.00]])          [  2.00,  11.50],
                                    [  0.50,  10.50]])
 ```
 The coordinates for ``b4`` are used here to just represent points.
-The actually form a polygon, yet they need not.
+They actually form a polygon, yet they need not.

 The ``c1`` array represents a polygon, as per previous definition.

-The ``_side_`` function returns the set of values shown below.  ``r`` is the cross-product array, from which terms used to determine parameters.
+The ``_side_`` function returns the set of values shown below.  ``r`` is the cross-product array, which is used to determine parameters.

 Two versions of determining points inside (``in_`` and ``inside``) are calculated.  ``in_`` incorporates winding-number calculations for point
 inclusion in polygons.
 It is interesting to examine under what circumstances these parameters are similar or different.